This factsheet explains the difference between acute and chronic UTI, and gives you an overview of diagnosis, testing and treatment.

 There is no single treatment route for all and symptoms may take time to resolve.
 However, people can become well again with the appropriate clinical support.

-The following factsheets are also available:
+Other factsheets also available:

 For further information and support visit: